It Chapter Two: Plot

-Mike Hanlon, the only member of the Losers Club who remained in Derry, calls the other members, Bill Denbrough, Ben Hanscom, Beverly Marsh, Richie Tozier, Eddie Kaspbrak, and Stanley Uris to honor the promise they made 27 years earlier to kill Pennywise if he came back.
-All of them return to Derry, except for Stanley, who kills himself out of fear of the creature.
-At a Chinese restaurant, Mike refreshes the Losers' memories before Pennywise itself reveals the news of Stanley's suicide to them by fortune cookies, as well as horrific-like creatures.
-Outside the restaurant, it is revealed that Pennywise was right about Stan killing himself.
-This causes Richie and Eddie to decide to leave, until Beverly is forced to reveal that she has had nightmare-like visions (due to Pennywise using the deadlights on her 27 years back) of their deaths if they fail to fulfil their oath.
-Meanwhile, It kills a young girl named Victoria at a baseball game after luring her into a trap.
+Mike Hanlon, the only member of the Losers Club who remained in Derry, summons the other members, Bill Denbrough, Ben Hanscom, Beverly Marsh, Richie Tozier, Eddie Kaspbrak, and Stanley Uris.
+All of them return to Derry, except for Stanley, who kills himself.
+Mike refreshes the Losers' memories before It itself reveals the news of Stanley's suicide to them.
+Richie and Eddie decide to leave, until Beverly reveals that she has had visions of their deaths should they fail to fulfill their oath to kill It.
+Meanwhile, It kills a little girl named Victoria at a baseball game and helps Henry Bowers, who was arrested for the murder of his father, escape from a mental institution.